exercism/website-copy/pages/terms.md

 It is your responsibility to ensure that the content you upload to the Platform is compatible by the CC BY-SA license and includes any appropriate attribution.
 This agreement means that you cannot revoke permission for us to use any content you upload.

+You agree NOT to include personal information (such as, but not limited to, names, phone numbers, and email addresses) within any content you contribute to the Platform

 #### User Contributed Content - Moderator/Feedback content

 If you participate on our Platform as a Moderator, then any content you upload as part of providing feedback on a user's Solution will be considered User Contributed Content, and licensed in the same way as that of the Solution (see the above section).